Tukwila International Boulevard station

 Tukwila International Boulevard station is a light rail station in Tukwila, Washington, United States.
 It is located between SeaTac/Airport and Rainier Beach stations on the 1 Line from Seattle–Tacoma International Airport to Downtown Seattle.
 The station consists of two elevated side platforms enclosed within a structure northeast of the interchange of State Route 99 (International Boulevard) and State Route 518.
-As one of three park and rides along the line, it includes 600 parking spaces in two lots.
+As one of seven park and rides along the line, it includes 600 parking spaces in two lots.

 Tukwila International Boulevard station opened on July 18, 2009, on the first day of Central Link service (now part of the 1 Line).
 It was the line's terminus until SeaTac/Airport station opened in December 2009.
 Construction of the station was approved in 1996, but did not begin until 2005 due to routing disputes and planning issues.
 Trains serve the station twenty hours a day on most days; the headway between trains is six minutes during peak periods, with less frequent service at other times.
 Tukwila International Boulevard station is also served by King County Metro buses, including two RapidRide limited-stop bus rapid transit routes, which connects it to Downtown Seattle, West Seattle, and various locations in southern King County.